 - Peak deaths

-Most important peak in terms of response, deals with peak resource use.
-Notably, the estimates on timing of this have been excellent, but estimates on actual resources have mostly been over-estimates.
+The most important peak in terms of response deals with peak resource use.
+Notably, the estimates on the timing of this have been excellent, but estimates on actual resources have mostly been over-estimates.

 Last, peak, is peak deaths.
 This will likely trail peak cases by about two weeks, and peak resource utilization by around a week.